MrKittenK/-Nexus3DS/README.md

 # Nexus3DS

 <p align="center">
-  <em>Nintendo 3DS "Custom Firmware" Fork with Enhanced Features</em>
+  <em>Nintendo 3DS "Custom Firmware" Fork for learning</em>
+<em>NOT THE OFFICAL VERSION - THIS IS A FORK!
 </p>

 <p align="center">